 The race officials only invite qualified runners to participate in the Boston Marathon.
 This helps maintain the prestige of the event, but it also ensures that 99.9 percent of the people cross the finish line.

-The first aid stations that are spread out on the course, like the one I was working, have many of these supplies, but in limited supply.
+The first aid stations that are spread out on the course, like the one I was working at, have many of these supplies, but in limited quantities.
 After all, past marathon records indicate we maybe will see only 50 – 100 runners in our station during the race.

 Imagine the nightmare if it was raining and 40 F. Here it was sunny and 54 F, yet the runners that stopped soon got chilled.
 Photo Credit: Tim Carter

 But when the order was given to Stop All Runners, that decision created quite a few unintended consequences.
 We were very lucky at our station because the vast majority of runners were farther down course.
 Just a handful of runners and walkers were approaching us after the bombs exploded in downtown Boston.

 But further down the course, especially in the last mile or two, thousands of runners were still approaching the finish line.
 The bombs created a new set of problems: